TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 :label: Rem:DetExtras:Disclaimer2

 Like Cramer's rule, the formula for the inverse is **highly inefficient**.
 The comparison between the efforts required to compute the inverse via the adjugate matrix versus row reduction of the augmented matrix $(\,A\,|\,I\,)$ works out rather favorably for the latter.
-A glimpse of this inefficiency is shown by the above formula for the inverse of a $3 \times 3$ matrix.
+A glimpse of this inefficiency is shown by the above formula for the inverse of a $3 \times 3$-matrix.

 ::::::